 This paper goes on to tell that Dr. Owen "exhibited a model, quarter the natural size of the smallest stump excavated."
 This is presumably the same "Cast or model of the stump of a fossil tree, [representing] but one-fourth the size of the original specimen, which is nearly two feet in height, and from nine to ten inches in diameter," donated by Dr. Owen to the museum of the Academy of Natural Sciences of Philadelphia (ANSP); this description of the cast appears in the Proceedings of ANSP 1 (1843) 270-271.
 The ANSP article also indicates that the area of excavation was about 3000 square feet, thus suggesting that additional specimens remain, and notes that the trees were thought to be of a species of palm.

-April 3.—Left New Harmony for Evansville, on the Ohio, Mr. Maclure having kindly lent us his carriage and horses.
+April 3.
+Left New Harmony for Evansville, on the Ohio, Mr. Maclure having kindly lent us his carriage and horses.
 We were accompanied by Dr. Dale Owen and Mr. Bolton.
-On the way, we visited Kimball's mill, in the township of Robinson, iin Poser [Posey] County, fourteen miles northwest of Evansville, where a fine example is seen of upright fossil trees belonging to a species of Sigillaria.
+On the way, we visited Kimball's mill, in the township of Robinson, in Poser [Posey] County, fourteen miles northwest of Evansville, where a fine example is seen of upright fossil trees belonging to a species of Sigillaria.
 These are imbedded in strata of argillaceous shale, or hardened mud, which constitute the upper part of the great Illinois coal-field, and above them lies a horizontal layer of sandstone, while a seam of coal, eighteen inches thick, is observed about eighteen feet below the roots.
 Having borrowed spades from the neighboring mill, we dug out the earth from round one of the buried trees, and exposed a trunk four feet eight inches high, from the bottom of which the roots were seen spreading out as in their natural position.
 There were two other fossil trees near it, both apparently belonging to the same species of Sigillaria.
 The bark, converted into coal, displayed the scars left by the attachment of the leaves, but no internal structure was preserved in the mud, now forming a cylindrical mass within the bark.
 The diameter of the three trunks was from 18 inches to two feet, and their roots were interlaced.
 A great number of others, found in like manner in an erect posture, have been removed in working the same quarry.
 The fossil plants obtained here and in other parts of the Indiana coal-field, are singularly-like those in other carboniferous strata in Ohio, Pennsylvania, Nova Scotia, and Europe.

 In 1859, David Dale Owen was appointed State Geologist of Indiana, and his brother Richard, Assistant State Geologist.
 The following year, D. D. Owen died.
 Richard became the State Geologist, and in 1862, he published a report of the Survey for the years 1859-60.
 On the staff of the Survey was Leo Lesquereux, who wrote, in his portion of the 1862 report:

-...
+The strata exposed on the bank of Big creek, at Blairsville, have the following section:1.
+Alluvial soil and clay 5 ft.2.
+Shales and shaly sandstone 15 ft.3.
+Coal spanash 3 in.4.
+Fire-clay and spanoken plants 6 ft.5.
+Sandstone in bank 6 ft.6.
+Fire-clay and trace of coal 3 in.7.
+Shales and shaly sandstone to level of the creek....
 In the sandstone No. 5 of the section, and perhaps in the fire-clay underlying it, very remarkable fossil remains of standing trees were discovered by Dr. D. Dale Owen.
 One of the largest specimens, preserved in the cabinet of this celebrated geologist, is two feet three inches high, from the base of the root, perfectly cylindrical, and thirteen inches in diameter at its top where it is broken...
 These trunks (many of the same species were found together) were first considered as the remains of Palm trees; but specimens found with their bark, still preserved, showed them to belong, or at least to be nearly related, to the genus Sigillaria, which has furnished to the Coal Measures a great many species of large trees, thus greatly contributing to the formation of the coal by their heaped remains.
 The Blairsville species, named Sigillaria Owenii from its discoverer, has its bark marked by double oval scars ...

 Lesquereux's 1862 report appears to be the earliest publication in which the species is given a name.
 In the 1870 report of the Illinois geological survey, under the directorship of Amos Worthen, Lesquereux again describes the species, and a decade later he published another account: